neuefische/wd-flipped-classroom-curriculum/sessions/backend-mongodb/README.md

   _id: {
     $oid: "63a43dcfd67b0ad32f43c867",
   },
-  joke: "How do you organize an astronomer's party?
-You planet.", }
+  "joke": "How do you organize an astronomer's party?
+You planet."
+}
 ```